wbgdao/whitebeakgang.github.io/content/roadmap/wbg-snacks.md

 | ------------------ | --------- |
 | September 4th 2021 | Complete  |

-Working on adding value to a community is tough work and the WhiteBeakGang wants to make sure everyone has the energy needed to power through.
-Check out the `☕️free-snacks` channel in the [Discord](https://discord.gg/4DhfT6Dnqg) to refuel!
-The snack account will be refilled weekly so grab a coffee and chat a while with your fellow WhiteBeaks.
+We work long and Play hard.
+To make sure we keep that little edge The WhiteBeaks provide free snacks and energy through the `☕️free-snacks` channel in our [Discord](https://discord.gg/4DhfT6Dnqg).

+Early morning, late night or when you  need a little extra refueling, grab a coffee on us and let’s keep working!

 [Back to Roadmap](/roadmap)